dense-analysis/ale/README.md

 You should strongly consider generating them in your builds, which is easy to do with CMake.

+It might become complicated, if you want to use build containers.
+The purpose of build containers is to have reproduce-able builds by a well defined tool chain (compiler, linker, build tool, ...), which is installed in the container.
+Usually, the source-code directory is mounted into the container.

+Thus, for indexing header files, path mappings from the container's paths to the host's paths are necessary.
+This is possible with [ccls](https://github.com/MaskRay/ccls/), see [Project Setup](https://github.com/MaskRay/ccls/wiki/Project-Setup).

 You can also configure ALE to automatically run `make -n` to run dry runs on `Makefile`s to discover compiler flags.
 This can execute arbitrary code, so the option is disabled by default.
 See `:help g:ale_c_parse_makefile`.